 After a few years of research, Kaela decided to shift gears and jumpstart her marketing career at Walk West where she contributed to the strategy team, leading client engagement and discovery projects.
 She also managed and contributed to a number of internal projects, including co-founding The Diversity Movement.

-Kaela is now the full-time Curriculum and Project Strategist at The Diversity Movement, contributing primarily to course and long-form content production.
+Kaela is now the full-time Curriculum and Programming Manager at The Diversity Movement, contributing primarily to course and long-form content production.
 She also oversees internal operations, including, most importantly, monthly happy hours.

 Why DEI?
 After my first college seminar on the Study of Sexualities, I realized two things – I wanted to study Gender Studies, and I knew very little about the intricacies and intersectionality of human gender and sexuality.
 I was also curious as to how psychology plays a role in these topics, thus my path towards a self-defined major began.
 I believe that identities are complex and malleable things, and that individuals should not be persecuted for the ways in which they describe and express themselves.